 Research Paper and Presentation:

 Upon completion of the research, you will write a paper, approved by your research supervisor, and then submit to Janet Germeraad for final approval.
-The paper should be in the standard scientific journal format, and must be submitted by the fifth Friday of the quarter in which you plan to graduate.
+The paper should be in the standard scientific journal format.

 The presentation of this work will usually be done at the annual Undergraduate Research Symposium, held each May in Mary Gates Hall.
 Other venues, such as regional or national scientific meetings will be approved on a case by case basis.
 In addition we encourage all honors students to present their work in lab meetings or a seminar.